atet/ggj2022/README.md

 ## 1. Requirements

-### Local Computer
+### Development Computer

-Your local computer (e.g. home laptop and/or desktop) will need to have:
+For your computer, you will need to have:

 * Broadband internet, as we will have to download some pretty big files
 * ≥8 GB of RAM